 Cole is very much looking forward to the meeting and despite having ties to both clubs he knows who he’d rather win the showdown at the London Stadium on Saturday.

-He said: “I started at Chelsea, they gave me my opportunity in football, so I’ll always have a special place in my heart for them.
+He said: “I started at Chelsea, they gave me my opportunity in football, so I’ll always a special place in my heart for them.
 But West Ham was where I played the best football of my career and I had a great relationship with the fans, I was there for a long time.

 “When the two clubs play against each other I’m always torn.
 The youngster in me is a Chelsea fan, but the retired footballer in me will always have an affinity for West Ham and how everyone at the club treated me throughout my career and the love that the fans have shown me.